Last updated on: August 14, 2020

 So instead of indexing your broken site, Google skips indexing any changes on the site that are not complete.
 This also saves your SEO from being affected.

-In this article, we will tell you how to put your WordPress website into maintenance mode in a quick and easy way.
+In this article, we will tell you how to put your WordPress site in maintenance mode quickly and easily.

 Putting Your WordPress Site into Maintenance Mode

-Being a WordPress user, your first plan of action is definitely to install a plugin.
-With so many of them around in the WordPress repository, you are free to pick any maintenance plugin of your choice.
+Your first plan of action should be to install a WordPress maintenance mode plugin.
+With so many around in the WordPress repository, you can pick any maintenance plugin of your choice.

 So let’s check out how to use this plugin to enable WordPress maintenance mode.